Tennis Court Resurfacing Guide : Costs, Signs, and Why It Matters

 Tennis court resurfacing is essentially a process aimed at renovating a tennis court to improve its state and enhance the gameplay.
 Resurfacing the court is quite different from tennis court replacement where the entire court is torn up and then rebuilt.
 Resurfacing involves removing the damaged top layer of the court surface and replacing it with a new layer.

-Before starting the resurfacing process however, a thorough inspection of the tennis court is important to analyse its condition and identify the areas that need work.
+Before starting the detailed resurfacing process however, a thorough inspection of the tennis court is important to analyse its condition and identify the areas that need work.
 The different steps that go into the process of tennis court resurfacing include:

 • Preparing the surface for layering by clearing off any debris or accumulated organic matter like moss, any existing coatings are also removed in this step.